MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/3-explore-input-and-output-binding-types-portal-lab.md

 1. In the list of all templates available to this function app, select **HTTP Trigger** .

-1. On the **New Function** screen, change the name if you want, leave the **Authorization level** as _Function_, and click **Create**.
+1. On the **New Function** screen, you can change the name if you want, but leave the **Authorization level** as _Function_, and then select **Create**.
 The Authorization level option determines what kind of key is used to securely access your function.
 Choosing _Function_ requires callers of your function to provide a function-specific key with their requests.

 1. In your new function, click the **</> Get function URL** link at the top right, select **default (Function key)**, and then select **Copy**.